onlinerj/adventureworks-azure-data-engg/ReadMe.txt

 - Go to Data Factory -> Manage - Integration Runtimes
 - Select new self hosted Azure runtime, name it selfHostedIR
 - Click Option 1: Launch Express Setup on this computer
+- Launch Microsoft Integration Runtime on the PC: Check for vonnected to cloud service with green tick at bottom
+- ADF -> Author -> + Sign -> Pipeline -> Pipeline -> Name it picopytables
+- Activities -> Lookup -> Drag and Drop to Workspace
+-
 -
 -
 -